daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 problem is easy (correlation and coverage).
-As sparsity decreases, the model performance degrades as the signal (literally) in the data that provides coverage and correlation vanishes.
+As sparsity decreases, the model performance degrades as the signal (literally) in the data that provides coverage and correlation gets fragmented.
 Note that the error fans out as sparsity increases because randomness begins to obfuscate the signal in the data.